 How to Get a Medical Marijuana Card in Illinois

-33 U.S. territories have a law that legalizes cannabis for patients with a medical marijuana card.
-Illinois legalized medical cannabis in 2013, but it has taken years for the program to provide patients with access to treatment.
+The U.S. now has dozens of states that have legalized cannabis for patients with a medical marijuana card.
+Illinois legalized medical cannabis in 2013, and it took years for the program to provide patients with access to treatment.

 It wasn’t for another full year – in 2014 – that Illinois even began accepting applications for growers and sellers.
-Despite the program’s slow progression, the Medical Cannabis Patient Registry Program is in full swing.
-Today, it’s up-and-running with state-wide dispensaries where you can purchase cannabis products.
+However, now that the state has also legalized cannabis for adult-use, there are still plenty of benefits for people in the Medical Cannabis Patient Registry Program.

 Keep reading to learn everything you need to know about getting a medical marijuana card in Illinois.
 Find out who qualifies, and the best places to find medical cannabis near you.
-And get a look at the near-future of cannabis in this state.
+Or set up a telemedicine appointment if you’re ready to obtain relief TODAY.

 Illinois Medical Cannabis Patient Registry Program